mcabraca/Playwright-Framework/README.md

 ```

 ​Do not upload .env files with filled data to this repository.
-Sensitive data managed via .env files should be securely replaced with encrypted **GitHub Actions secrets**.
+For GitHub Actions execution sensitive data managed via .env files should be securely replaced with encrypted **GitHub Actions secrets**.

 ## Run tests